What is Blazor?

 Versatile in front-end as well as back-end development.

 Finally, developers who have the time and desire to learn new technology should feel confident giving Blazor a shot at this point.
-Our team at Emergent Software has numerous successful Blazor projects under our belts and will continue to leverage it on projects Blazor fits well with.
+Our team at Emergent Software has numerous successful Blazor projects under our belts and will continue to leverage it on projects Blazor fits well with (and we’re always hiring – check out our careers page).

 To enable comments sign up for a Disqus account and enter your Disqus shortname in the Articulate node settings.